Raphaël Calvet: Annecy

 On 27 September 2016, Calvet joined Championnat de France Amateur club Annecy on a two-year contract.
 He scored the first senior goal of his career on his eighth appearance, in a 3–1 victory over Le Puy Foot 43 Auvergne.
 He finished the 2016–17 season with 18 appearances, three goals and signed a new two-year contract in May 2017.
 Calvet made 27 appearances and scored one goal during the 2017–18 season, which culminated in a second-place finish behind the promoted team, Villefranche.
 He departed the club in July 2018, after making 45 appearances and scoring two goals during two seasons at the Parc des Sports.

 Le Mans

 On 4 July 2018, it was announced that Calvet had joined newly-promoted Championnat National club Le Mans on a one-year contract.
 He made just 14 appearances and departed by mutual consent at the end of the 2018–19 season.

 Sedan

 In July 2019, Calvet joined Championnat National 2 club Sedan on a free transfer and made 21 appearances during the truncated 2019–20 season.
 As a result of the 2020–21 season being declared null and void in April 2021, Calvet finished the season with 13 appearances.
 He was retained for the 2021–22 season and captained the club to a top-half finish.
 Despite being offered a new contract in December 2021, Calvet opted to allow his contract to expire.
 During three seasons with Sedan, he made 63 appearances.

 Martigues

 On 12 July 2022, Calvet transferred to Championnat National club Martigues.
+He made 58 appearances over the course of the 2022–23 and 2023–24 seasons, with the latter campaign culminating in promotion to Ligue 2.
+Calvet was released at the end of the 2023–24 season.

+Versailles

+In July 2024, Calvet signed a two-year contract with Championnat National club Versailles on a free transfer.
+He made 28 appearances and scored two goals during a 2024–25 season in which the club narrowly avoided relegation.